sourcehut-mirrors/chawan/doc/manual.md

 adhere to the WebIDL standard in this regard.
 (TODO: find & document places where this is not true yet.)

+In case of types that can be "nil", Monoucha will convert "nil" return values to JS "null" values.
+However, "null" is *not* converted to "nil".
+Please wrap types where you wish to accept "null" too in `Option`s (from `std/options`).

 The first parameter *must* be a reference type that has been registered using `registerType`.
 Alternatively, you can also use a registered non-reference object type, but in this case, you *must* annotate it with `var`: